-CPI drops to 2.5% and Core CPI falls to 2.3%, beneath BoE forecast.

 Above: Pound-to-Euro rate shown at hourly intervals.

-This suggests the Pound-to-Euro exchange rate could well slip back below the 1.15 level and into the 1.11-1.15 range Goretzki is hinting at.
-In short, it could well be back to the quagmire that this exchange rate suffered for months until the recent break higher.
+This suggests the Pound-to-Euro exchange rate could well slip back below the 1.15 level and into the 1.11-1.15 range that Goretzki is highlighting.
+However, and on a brighter note, weaker than expected inflation numbers could pay dividends to the economy further down the line.

 Look for this knee-jerk move lower in $GBP and gilt yields to be short-lived.
 A bit of an overreaction to one data release.
 Expect $GBPUSD to drift back into 1.42-1.43 range, though risks of $EURGBP breaching 0.86 have been shelved for now— Viraj Patel (@VPatelFX) April 18, 2018